chromium/chromium/net/data/ssl/chrome_root_store/faq.md

 # Frequently Asked Questions
-Last updated: September 1, 2022
+Last updated: November 11, 2022

 - [What is the Chrome Root Store?](#what-is-the-chrome-root-store)
 - [Where is the Chrome Root Store source code located?](#where-is-the-chrome-root-store-source-code-located)